ARRS Leonard Berlin Scholarship in Medical Professionalism

 About the Scholarship

-The scholarship is
+radiology.
+The Scholarship is

-funded through The Roentgen Fund of the ARRS and made possible in part by
+funded through The Roentgen Fund® of the ARRS and made possible in part by

-support from Dr. Leonard Berlin.
+support from Dr. Berlin.

 The scholarship funds will be paid to the